You might think having a credit score in the 500s would keep you from buying a home. But that isn't always the case.

 - When you find the best mortgage for your needs with the lowest interest rate, ask the lender to provide a mortgage pre-approval letter.
 You will want this letter when you start shopping for a home.

 - Also, work with the lender to set up an escrow account.
-Put some of your down payment savings into the account immediately to set up earnest money.
-This is 1-2% of the purchase price of the home you will want to save in escrow.
-Having earnest money shows sellers you are a serious homebuyer.
+Put some down payment savings into the account immediately to set up earnest money.
+This is 1-2% of the home's purchase price you will want to save in escrow.
+Having earnest money shows sellers you are a severe homebuyer.

-Having a mortgage pre-approval letter and earnest money will give you the best chances of having an offer accepted when you buy a home.
-Sellers and their agents will understand that you’re a serious buyer that can make a serious offer on a home.
+A mortgage pre-approval letter and the earnest money will give you the best chances of accepting an offer when you buy a home.
+Sellers and their agents will understand that you're a serious buyer that can make a serious offer on a home.

 Your pre-approval letter will also help you narrow down your home search.
 That's why it's good to shop for your mortgage first, then start shopping for a home.
 You'll know exactly how much home you can afford to buy.